Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: EXPERIMENT

-We evaluate the sim-to-real adaptation ability by comparing five separate baselines: (a) \textbf{PureSim}: simulation using default physics parameters and PD controller with almost perfect tracking performance (b) \textbf{Sim+ActuatorNet}: using Actuator Network \cite{hwangbo2019learning} instead of PD controller.
-We collected a dataset from SAYTRR and trained the Actuator Network defined as
+The main purpose is to validate our sim-to-real adaptation by answering two questions: (1) How effectively can SysID and GPs compensate for parametric and non-parametric modeling errors to reduce the reality gap? and (2) Does this method generalize to test environments where object dynamics are taken into account?
+We evaluate the real-to-sim adaptation ability by comparing six separate baselines: (a) \textbf{PureSim}: simulation using default physics parameters and PD controller with almost perfect tracking performance (b) \textbf{Sim+ActNet}: using Actuator Network \cite{hwangbo2019learning} instead of PD controller.
+We collected a dataset from SAYTRR and trained the Actuator Network parameterized with $\theta$ defined as

-where desired joint position and velocity $q^*$ and $\dot{q}^*$, actual joint position and velocity $q$ and $\dot{q}$, and controller gain $K_p$ and $K_d$. (c) \textbf{Sim+GPs}: applying the GPs into PureSim (d) \textbf{Sim+SysID}: applying the SysID into PureSim (e) \textbf{Sim+SysID+GPs (Ours)}: Applying the GPs to (d).
-To verify the performance of sim-to-real adaptation, the mean sqaure error (MSE, Eq. \ref{costfunc}) is used as an evaluation index.
-Note that the GP model is trained only with training data that does not contain an object to demonstrate the generalizability against various unknown objects.
+where desired joint position and velocity $q^*$ and $\dot{q}^*$, actual joint position and velocity $q$ and $\dot{q}$, and controller gain $K_p$ and $K_d$. (c) \textbf{Sim+GPs}: applying the GPs into PureSim (d) \textbf{Sim+SysID}: applying the SysID into PureSim (e) \textbf{Sim+SysID+GPs}: Applying the GPs to (d) (f) \textbf{ActNet+Gps}: applying the GPs to (b).
+The mean sqaure error (MSE, Eq. \ref{costfunc}) is used as an evaluation index.
+Note that the GP model is trained exclusively on data without objects, yet it's tested under conditions where the robot interacts with objects.
+This tests the adaptability of the optimized SysID and GPs to unseen dynamics, evaluating their capability to accurately estimate object inertial parameters in new scenarios.

-\subsubsection{Inertial Parameter Estimation}
+\subsection{Inertial Parameter Estimation}